hashgraph/hedera-nft-sdk/README.md

 const results = calculateRiskScoreFromData(tokenInformation);
 ```

 Alternatively, use the `calculateRiskScoreFromTokenId` to retrieve risk information about a token by entering a token ID.
-This is an asynchronous function that looks up the token information from the mirror node and returns the risk information.
+This asynchronous function looks up the token information from the mirror node and returns the risk information.

 ```js
 const results = await calculateRiskScoreFromTokenId("0.0.1270555");